219-design/rpibake/README.md

 ./bake qemu
 ```

-In another terminal you can then SSH into machine as it is running in QEMU.
+In another terminal you can then SSH into the machine as it is running in QEMU.

 ```bash
 ./bake ssh